 Step jack: Stand with your feet together and your arms by your sides.
 Lunge back with one leg, reaching both arms up to the ceiling.
 Return to start.
 Alternate sides.
 Then repeat reaching your leg to the side and repeat for each side.

 Don’t forget to cool down with a little walking and then stretch again once your routine is complete.
 And remember that any modifications you need to make are okay as you master the techniques of this HIIT for obese workout.
+And always remember to include rest and recovery as part of your plan.

 HIIT treadmill workout for fat loss